cbuccella/everydayguide_prompt_engineering/6. Prompt Types /🌳Tree of Thought.md

 3. For each branch, generate multiple ideas, evaluate their feasibility, analyze audience appeal, and identify necessary resources or collaborators.
 4. Consider how each idea aligns with your artistic vision and personal brand.
 5. Synthesize the most compelling elements into a cohesive project plan, including key milestones and potential challenges.
-6. Share your Tree of Thoughts analysis and final project plan in the comments below.

-This exercise will help you apply the ToT method to plan and develop a creative project from concept to execution.

 </details>